Home / Insights / Events & Webinars / Energy Unplugged

 Drawing on his extraordinary experiences in space, Tim Peake offers a powerful perspective on innovation and resilience.

-His keynote challenges audiences to think differently about risk, responsibility and long-term thinking, followed by an audience Q&A.
+His keynote challenged audiences to think differently about risk, responsibility and long-term thinking, followed by an audience Q&A.

 British astronaut, Keynote Speaker